dansmyers/AI/1-Search/Notes/1-States_and_State_Spaces.md

 >
 > Formulate a plan to move everyone to the other side of the river without provoking a robot uprising.

 This problem was considered in an important [early AI paper from 1968](https://courses.cs.umbc.edu/471/spring23/02/resources/MI3-Ch.10-Amarel.pdf) by Saul Amarel, as the (regrettably named) "missionaries and cannibals problem".
-Amarel's paper gave a formal way of defining planning problems that could be solved by search algorithms.
+Amarel's paper built on earlier research into search-based problems by giving a formal way of defining planning problems.

 ## States